DNA Paternity Tests for Governments, Embassies, and Immigration

 We understand many government systems in Thailand, and some overseas, from years of experience and getting things done.
 Our company Director worked for the US government before in Washington, D.C., and has been an expat in Thailand since 1994.
 We have dealt with the Thai government many times in general, going back to the 1990s.

 The DDC has an exceptionally good list of certifications and accreditations which are widely respected in its field, so it may normally be accepted by a large number of government authorities.
 However, we should discuss these things with authorities on a case by case basis, and not oversell our service to customers, because individual government officials have the power to accept or decline anything, especially if it's not explained well.
+As we have experience with governments, we have developed standard documentation to provide in addition from our company and Director in Thailand.

 I have seen some confusing things on the internet about authentication and certification, and services offered to do these things at a fee.
 Let me try to clarify some things.